-Technical-administrative body covered by the Executive Law; its highest authority is the President of the Cabinet.
+This is the technical-administrative body covered by the Executive Law; its highest authority is the President of the Cabinet.
 It coordinates and conducts follow-up on the Executive's multi-sector policies and programs, coordinates actions with Congress and independent constitutional bodies, among others.